Variables

 Intro

-We can create a variable within C# by using the keyword var.
+We can create a variable within C# and JS by using the keyword var, or let in JS.
 For Python, we don’t need to add a keyword; simply assign a name and that name is now a variable.
 In this example, we assigned the name myVariable.

 myVariable = 5